Vishnu Saravanan: Career

 In 2019, Saravanan won a bronze medal at the Under-21 World Championships in Croatia, which was his first notable achievement.
 He won the bronze medal at the Men's dinghy ILCA7 event in the 2022 Asian Games.
 He became the second Indian sailor to qualify for more than one Olympics after Farokh Tarapore, who took part in the 1984, 1988 and 1992 Olympics.
 The sailing quota place he earned, is for the country, and the National Olympic Committee is likely to nominate him.
 He spent a month training for the Olympics at Marseille.
 He is training under Croatian coach Milan Vujasinovic.
-He was lucky to have had training partners in Pavlos Kontides of Cyprus, a silver medallist at 2012 London and Tonci Stipanovic of Croatia, a silver medallist at Rio and Tokyo at Marseille.
+He trained alongside Pavlos Kontides of Cyprus, a silver medallist at 2012 London and Tonci Stipanovic of Croatia, a silver medallist at Rio and Tokyo at Marseille.
 They will also be some of his tough rivals at Paris.
 "The fighter mentality makes me want to beat the top guys before they quit,” Saravanan was quoted in the Hindustan Times on 11 June 2024.